tylerrcady/JID-4301-Poolerz/README.md

 # Release Notes
 ## Version 0.2.0: https://jda-4301-poolerz.vercel.app/
 ### Features
+- Create Carpool Form UI:
+  - Users can now create carpools using the create-carpool form
+  - Added a confirmation page once user completes the create-carpool form
+  - User can view their list of created carpools
 - Creating Carpool Flow:
   - Each carpool is now stored in a separate collection, called 'Carpools', uniquely identified by a 6-digit alphanumeric carpoolId
   - Implemented GET/POST functions to retrieve and store carpool data in the database.
   - Connected Create-Carpool Form to the database with unique join code generation.
-- Create Carpool Form UI:
-  - Users can now create carpools using the create-carpool form
-  - Added a confirmation page once user completes the create-carpool form
-  - User can view their list of created carpools
 - Optimization Algorithm for Grouping People into Carpools
   - Uses DBSCAN to group users into clusters by geographic proximity
   - Validates clusters based on capacity and driving day availability
   - Implements a correction mechanism:
       - Attempts to add/swap users from an unclustered pool if a cluster fails validation
 ### Bug Fixes
+- Fixed UI layout issues for adding driver availability to improve user experience
+- Users now input driving availability under the create-carpool form rather than registration to simplify registration process
 ### Known Issues
+- Given the current data layout, optimizer isn't fully handling errors for failed clustering scenarios
+- The "Remove" button still doesn't visually remove elements before saving
+- Form UI still needs to be fixed and fully checked for regex edge cases

 ## Version 0.1.0: https://jda-4301-poolerz.vercel.app/
 ### Features